In this article:

 5 Tips for Getting Work in the Midst of a Pandemic

 Finding the right job for you can be challenging, even during normal circumstances.
 But whether you're a recent college graduate, you were recently laid off, or your business is struggling and you need an extra income source, here are some tips that can help you achieve your goal.

 The ultimate goal is to get back to work, but with tens of millions of people affected by the pandemic, it may take a while to get the job you're looking for.

 You can file for unemployment benefits through your state, and you'll receive payments based on several factors that your state considers to calculate benefits.
-In addition to state benefits, the Coronavirus Assistance, Relief and Economic Security (CARES) Act provides for $600 in weekly benefits and extends that payment for 13 weeks beyond your state's maximum benefit period.
+In addition to state benefits, the federal government is providing expanded benefits for unemployed individuals.

 Filing for unemployment is never ideal, but those payments may provide enough cushion for you to take the time to find a job that's a good fit.